ZenCarriere/Z-Carriere_G-Avery_RokuFlashback/README.md

 Node.js

 ## Installation:
 Download repo and open in a code editor.
 Content requires a live server to view properly on the client side, project also has Node.js dependencies.
+You will need to download the video and audio folders from the following link and place both folders in the public directory:

+Lastly you will need to import the database into your localhost.

 ## MIT License:
 MIT License